larsphilipp/AdvNum19_COS-FFT/README.md

 ## <div id="F2"> <a href="#0">Results  </a> </div>

 ### Plot ###
 To visualise the results, we plot the option prices (y-axis) compared to the strike prices (x-axis).
 The standard and the COS-Black-Scholes prices are identical.
 One can see that especially at-the-money call option prices under Heston exceed the ones using the Black Scholes characterstic function.
-A comparison is difficult as some of the Heston input parameters were simply taken from the Fang paper and might not represent accurate estimates for our underlying.
+A comparison is difficult as some of the Heston input parameters were simply taken from the Fang & Oosterle (2008) paper and might not represent accurate estimates for our underlying.
 It seems that the shift from constant volatility (Black Scholes) to stochastic volatility (Heston) causes the vega-sensitive options to increase in price.

 <details> <summary>Click to see the code</summary> <p>